 Morning

-Begin your day by stoping at the Ernest Coe Visitor Center just inside the entrance to the park.
-It offers educational displays, orientation films, as.
+Begin your day by stopping at the Ernest Coe Visitor Center just inside the entrance to the park.
+It offers educational displays and orientation films to help you get your bearings.
 You can also often find special collections from local artists at this visitor center.

 As you continue on, head toward the Royal Palm Visitor Center.
 This area is home to one of the best walking trails in the park and provides access to a variety of Daily Programs.